jrnold/ggthemes/README.md

 ## Tableau Scales

-Color, fill, and shape scales based on those used in the Tableau softare.
+Color, fill, and shape scales based on those used in the Tableau software.

 ```r